xalvarez/prevent-file-change-action/README.md

   pattern should be allowed in the pull request.
 If set to `true`, the action will not fail even if a new file that matches the pattern is added in the pull request.
 If not provided or set to `false`, the action will fail if a new file that matches the pattern is added.
+- `closePR`: (**Optional**) A boolean value that determines whether the pull request should be closed if a pattern match is found.
+If set to `true`, the action will close the pull request instead of failing.
+  If not provided or set to `false`, the action will fail if a pattern match is found.

 > [!IMPORTANT]
 > This Action supports pull_request and pull_request_target events only.